TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 ### Notes

-See the [chifra abis](/chifra/accounts/#chifra-abis) command line for information about getting an EtherScan key.
+See the [chifra abis](/chifra/accounts/#chifra-abis) command line for information about getting an Etherscan key.

 ## AppearanceCount